spatie/laravel-fractal/README.md

 And then follow [the installation instructions of the v4 branch of this package](https://github.com/spatie/laravel-fractal/tree/4.5.0#install).

-## Installation in Laraval 5.5 and up
+## Installation in Laravel 5.5 and up

 You can pull in the package via composer:
 ``` bash